vmwarecodeconnect/CodeConnect2020/Sajal/README.md

 <hr/>
 <img src="sajal_debnath.jpg" alt="Sajal Debnath" width="300" height="300" align="right">

-<p>Sajal Debnath is a highly certified Cloud computing technocrat with more than 12 years of experience in virtualized data center design, Cloud computing, and BC/DR solutions.
-He is an EMCISA, VCAP-DCD/DCA, VCAP-CID/CIA, RHCE 4/5/6, RHCVA, Openstack, and ITIL certified person.
-Sajal Debnath is presently associated with VMware India Pvt.
-Ltd. as a senior system engineer.
-Previously, he worked with France Telecom, Hewlett Packard, and many more in multiple roles.
-He is involved in prestigious Indian government projects, such as National Cloud, Digital Locker, and so on.
+<p>Sajal Debnath is a highly certified Cloud computing professional with more than 17 years of experience in Cloud computing and related technologies.
+He is an EMCISA, VCIX-DCV/CMA, RHCE 4/5/6, RHCVA, Openstack, and ITIL certified person.
+Sajal Debnath is presently associated with VMware Inc. as Staff Architect for last 9 years.
+He has couple patents pending on Cloud Scale Storage and Storage file system.
 You can find his book, "Mastering PowerCLI" on google books!</p>